one-commercial-partner/OCPScale/docs/Azure/BootCamps/WVD/Prepare/Prepare-Lab04-Configuring-Azure-AD-Connect-with-AD-DS.md

 ---

-## Task 2: Disabling IE Enhanced Security
+## 2. Disabling IE Enhanced Security

 In an effort to simplify tasks in this lab, we will start by disabling [IE Enhanced Security](https://docs.microsoft.com/en-us/windows-hardware/customize/desktop/unattend/microsoft-windows-ie-esc).
 1. Once connected to the domain controller, open Server Manager if it does not start automatically.